Suburb overview

 Strong buy-and-hold fundamentals: household incomes run 54% above the Queensland suburb median ($138,892 vs $90,298), and the 4 km CBD distance keeps this suburb in the primary demand zone.
 In Queensland, suburbs with this profile have historically clustered in the upper tercile of 10-year capital growth.

-Moderate rental coverage: rent of $450/week covers 71% of a $2,729/month mortgage, leaving a $779/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $450/week covered 71% of a $2,729/month mortgage, a $779/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 Only 57% of dwellings are separate houses (vs 77% QLD median) — this is a unit and townhouse market, where cosmetic flips struggle against body-corporate restrictions, thinner after-reno uplift and competing new supply.